algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ![maze](../pictures/Pac-Maze.png)

+The maze is 224 width by 248 height.
 The rectangle in the middle of the maze is called the ghost house.
 This is where 3 out of the 4 ghosts start, and where they come back when they have been eaten.
 The fruits appear on the row just below the ghost house, in the middle of the row.